-The University Hospital Inpatient Psychiatric Unit (4B) admits both voluntary and involuntary patients eighteen years and older with a wide variety of psychiatric and substance abuse/dependence disorders.
+The University Hospital Inpatient Psychiatric Unit (4B) admits both voluntary and involuntary patients eighteen years and older with a wide variety of psychiatric and substance use disorders.
 While such problems are the primary reason for admission, many patients have additional medical needs.
 4B is a 24 bed, acute care unit with an averagle length of stay of 7 days.

 Patients may be referred from:

 Patients are offered an individualized plan of care consisting of individual, group, and family psychotherapies, medications, electroconvulsive therapy (ECT), and recreation and occupational therapies with a strong emphasis on skill development through psycho-educational programming.

 Our unit is devoted to being a safe and secure environment.
 Therefore, we value that our patients and staff interact with each other with respect and that patients express feelings in words rather than in hostile verbal or physical actions.
 We strive to provide treatment that is free of addictive substances and utilize behavior agreements for safety of patients and staff.
 Our unit works closely with the Addiction Psychiatry program lead by Dr. Briain Johnson.

 The unit is an important site for the training of junior residents, who receive extensive experience in application of the Biopsychosocial model, and is coordinated with the efforts of an interdisciplinary treatment team.
 In addition, we utilize psychological testing conducted by a psychologist to obtain a better understanding of our patient's diagnosis, strength and weaknesses, and personality organization.